-For more freedom in choosing the orientation of the PDA photodetector housing when attaching it, a SM1T2 lens tube coupler can be purchased.
+For more freedom in choosing the orientation of the PDA photodetector housing when attaching it, an SM1T2 lens tube coupler can be purchased.
 In this configuration the SM1T1 is left on the detector and the SM1T2 is threaded into it.
 The exposed external SM1 threading is now deep enough to secure the detector to a CP02 cage plate in any orientation and lock it into place using one of the two locking rings on the ST1T2.

-This picture shows a DET series photodetector attached to a CP02 cage plate after removing the SM1T1.
+This picture shows a PDA series photodetector attached to a CP02 cage plate after removing the SM1T1.
 The retaining ring from the SM1T1 was used to make the orientation of the detector square with the cage plate.

-configuration.
-The top picture shows the detector directly coupled to a CP02 cage plate.
+These two pictures show a PDA series photodetector in a horizontal configuration.
+The top picture shows the detector directely coupled to a CP02 cage plate.

-The bottom picture shows a DET series photodetector attached to a CP02 cage plate using an SM1T2 adapter in addition to the SM1T1 that comes with the PDA series detector.
+The bottom picture shows a PDA series photodetector attached to a CP02 cage plate using an SM1T2 adapter in addition to the SM1T1 that comes with the PDA series detector.